Danny Fowler: Career

 His best ranking tournament finishes were both in the 1989–90 snooker season, when he reached the semi-final stages of the 1989 Grand Prix and the 1989 Dubai Classic.

 At the 1993 World Championship, Fowler played the defending two-time World Champion Stephen Hendry in the first round but lost 1–10.

 Fowler's highest professional ranking was 28, a position he held in 1990/1991 and 1991/1992.
 At the end of the 1996–97 snooker season he was ranked 114th and did not compete professionally again.
 He later became a courier for a company that sold maggots.
+He later managed a Snooker club In Worksop for a short period at the end of the 1990s.